bancorprotocol/carbon-app/e2e/README.md

 await expect(first.getTestId('strategy-pair')).toHaveText('ETH/DAI');
 ```

-As we use the same network for all tests, mutating a strategy in one test might impact the other.
-For now, we'll try to use different pairs of token for each test to avoid side effect :
+As the same network was used for all tests, mutating a strategy in one test might impact another test.
+For now, it is suggested to try to use different token pairs for each test to avoid unwanted side effect, for example:

 - `ETH/DAI`: Create recurring strategy
 - `ETH/BNT`: Create overlapping strategy